jcorbin/hexant/stream.md

 - continue code uplift

 ## Done

+- further refactored hashbind to take over all codec concerns (base64) from hexant.js, obviating need for Base64 shim dependency

+# 2022-04-16

 - inlined page integrated javascript into its html file
 - added an uplifted copy of rezult, started using it in the `hexant.js` module